evancg37/Roblox-DialogsGUIModule/README.md

 # Usage

-#### This script is not standalone, it requires the actual GUI object structure that would be the child to the script object, which is not provided.
+#### This script is not not intended to be cloned and is therefore not standalone, it requires the actual GUI object structure that would be the child to the script object wich is not provided.

 ---